lelegard/arm64-code/aes/README.md

 In all cases, using the accelerated AES instructions, the encryption and decryption time are similar or even identical.
-Using the portable code, the decryption is slightly slower than encryption on the M1 but much less significantly on the Graviton 3.
+Using the portable code, the decryption is slightly slower than encryption, especially on the Apple M1, less significantly on the Graviton 3.

 On the Apple M1, the performance gain of the accelerated AES instructions